spacelift-io/user-documentation/docs/concepts/configuration/context.md

 #### Step 3 - Setup environment (optional)

-In this step, you have the option to configure environment variables and mounted files if you already have them ready during the creation of the context.
+In this step, you have the option to configure environment variables and mounted files if you already have them ready during the creation of the context

 | Environment variables | Mounted files |
 | - | - |